pe73r/pe73r/README.md

 You can click the Preview link to take a look at your changes.
 --->
  Hi 👋,  welcome to my Github!

  Shopify Front-End Developer since 2019

 🛠 Technologies and tools

-HTML5  CSS3  JavaScript Git npm
-Shopify Notion Figma Jira ClickUp Visual Studio Code
+HTML5 /  CSS3 / JavaScript / Git / Shopify / Notion / Figma / Jira / ClickUp / Visual Studio Code

 💻 Agencies
 Studio Zerance / Nowmade / We-Trust / Reduncle / Mr.Milu